abigailjxn/Word-Guess-Game/README.md

 # Word-Guess-Game
-A Game of Hangman Between You and the Code!
+A Game of Guessing Between You and the Code!